 Tomas and his wife Eleanor worked the last few months with their stubborn travel agent to plan a dream vacation much to their liking.
 Tomas and Eleanor were a quirky couple who did things bucking conventional tradition and sometimes wisdom.
 Their travel agent Unix, worked tirelessly to book their vacation to the exact specifications of the love struck couple.
 After months of back and forth planning of the details Unix was at complete wits end with the quirks of the couple.
 Unix simply wanted her social life back as she worked non-standard hours toiling tirelessly with the couple.
 Tomas and Eleanor could not agree on everything and bickered over the details.
 Eleanor wanted a place with numerous hiking or running options, Tomas insisted on a place that was not infiltrated with privileged white people drenched in wealth.
 Tomas wanted a place where he could be off the grid and Eleanor desired a destination where she could sit and relax in the sun.

-Unix sat down with trepidation, and presented to the couple, admittedly to her, a calculated shot in the dark.
+Unix sat down with trepidation, and presented to the couple, admittedly a calculated shot in the dark.
 Unix passed a plain manilla folder which Eleanor accepted gingerly.
 She glanced briefly at the folder much like a poker player viewing their hand during the initial deal.
 She gave a knowing smile pretty much giving away her approval of the content.
 Silently, she slid the folder over to Tomas almost as if she was bluffing.

 “What is this, this is an empty folder?”